Why Your Mac Keeps Going to Sleep and How to Fix It

 Why Macs sleep in the first place

-macOS is designed to put your Mac to sleep when you're not using it.
-It saves energy, extends battery life on laptops, and reduces wear on the display and other components.
-There's an idle timer that tracks mouse movement and keyboard input.
-Once enough time passes with no activity, the display dims, then the system sleeps.
+macOS puts your Mac to sleep when you're not using it.
+Saves energy, extends battery, reduces wear.
+There's an idle timer watching for mouse and keyboard input.
+Long enough without any, the display dims, then the system goes down.

-This is fine most of the time.
-The problem is macOS doesn't know the difference between "I went to lunch" and "I'm waiting for a 4-hour render to finish."
+Fine most of the time.
+The problem: macOS can't tell the difference between "I went to lunch" and "I'm waiting for a 4-hour render."

 The usual suspects

-If your Mac keeps going to sleep when you don't want it to, check these first:
+If your Mac keeps sleeping when you don't want it to, check these first:

-• Energy Saver / Battery settings — Open System Settings → Energy Saver (desktop) or Battery → Options (laptop).
-The "Turn display off after" slider controls how long your Mac waits before dimming.
-If it's set to a few minutes, that's your culprit.
+• Energy Saver / Battery settings System Settings โ†’ Energy Saver (desktop) or Battery โ†’ Options (laptop).
+"Turn display off after" slider.
+If it's set to a few minutes, there's your answer.

-• Hot Corners — If you've set a hot corner to "Put Display to Sleep," you might be triggering it by accident when you move the cursor to that corner.
+• Hot Corners Got "Put Display to Sleep" assigned to a corner?
+You might be triggering it by accident when you park the cursor.

-• Power Nap — This lets your Mac do background tasks during sleep (email, iCloud sync).
-It doesn't prevent sleep, it just makes sleep more useful.
+• Power Nap Lets your Mac do background stuff during sleep (email, iCloud).
+Doesn't prevent sleep, just makes it more productive.

-• Scheduled sleep — Check if a scheduled sleep time is set in Energy Saver.
-This can force sleep even if you're actively using the Mac.
+• Scheduled sleep Check if there's a scheduled sleep time lurking in Energy Saver.
+Can force sleep even while you're actively using the Mac.

 Quick fixes and why they're limited